vasconcelos-giovanni/vasconcelos-giovanni/README.md

 ## About me

-With a passion for knowlege and a keen focus on clean code and maintainable solutions for the improvement of people's quality of life, I thrive on challenges head-on while embracing effective communication.
+With a passion for knowledge and a keen focus on clean code and maintainable solutions for the improvement of people's quality of life, I thrive on challenges head-on while embracing effective communication.
 My journey in web development is guided by a commitment to continuous growth and delivering high-quality results.

 ## Skills